Everyone has a Role in Preventing the Spread of COVID-19

 Contact Tracing Protocol in Schools

 The school nurse works with the health department on contact tracing.
-Once this occurs, the school nurse will notify students, parents, teachers, and employees if they were exposed to COVID-19 at school.
+Students, parents, teachers, and employees will be notified if they were exposed to COVID-19 at school.
 People who are tested for COVID-19 will get their test results from the healthcare provider or testing location where their sample was collected.

 - The health department will call anyone who tests positive for COVID-19.
 It may take a few days for the health department to call the person who tested positive.
 They will ask the person who he or she may have been in close contact with up to 2 days before he or she got sick or tested positive.